inklabs/kommerce-core/README.md

       echo $productDTO->tags[0]->name;
       ```

-    - Attaching the return value to the Response is needed to maintain type hints.
-This allows for decoupling the main
+    - Attaching the return value to the Response is needed to maintain type hints in your IDE.
+Using the
-      application from the Use Case handler implementation.
-The main application only needs to know about
+      command/query bus allows for decoupling the main application from the Use Case handler implementation.
-      these objects from the above examples:
+      The main application only needs to know about these objects from the above examples:

       - CommandInterface (EditProductCommand)
       - RequestInterface (GetProductRequest)